Historic Tax Credit-Approved Redevelopment Opportunity — 601 Elm Street (The Purse Building)

 Boutique hotel or hospitality concepts

-Flagship single-user destination
+Flagship single-tenant destination

 Financial Advantage